 $2,000 Richard Norris Native American Scholarship (Awarded Spring Quarter) — This scholarship recognizes Richard Norris’ many contributions to the Antioch University Seattle Community, and seeks to honor his commitment to student service by supporting and recognizing the potential of a new Native American, Alaskan Native, or Native Hawaiian AUS student.
 This is a one-time, $2000 scholarship.

 $1,500 Presidential Scholarship (Awarded Fall Quarter) — Made possible through Antioch’s Scholarship Endowment, this scholarship is awarded to a new graduate student entering fall quarter.
 Antioch gives the scholarship to a student who has demonstrated a commitment to civic engagement.
 It is renewable for a second year.

-$1,250 Corretta Scott King Scholarship (Awarded Fall and Spring Quarters) — This scholarship assists students of color in attaining their dream of a meaningful education while recognizing their previous achievements and their future leadership potential.
+$1,250 Coretta Scott King Scholarship (Awarded Fall and Spring Quarters) — This scholarship assists students of color in attaining their dream of a meaningful education while recognizing their previous achievements and their future leadership potential.
 Antioch is committed to creating an inclusive environment in which every student believes in the power of education to achieve his or her fullest potential as a global citizen living a life of meaning and purpose.

-$500 Melba Leet Scholarship (Awarded Fall Quarter) — Based on financial need, this scholarship was established by Elizabeth Hungerland in honor of her mother-in-law.
+$500 Melba Leet Scholarship (Awarded Spring Quarter) — Based on financial need, this scholarship was established by Elizabeth Hungerland in honor of her mother-in-law.
 This scholarship is awarded to a single mother newly enrolled in a Graduate Education Program.